sinanyil81/sinanyil81.github.io/_pages/info.md

 Thesis: [Implementation of 32 Bit Real-Time Protected Mode Operating System](/thesis/Tez.pdf)

 ### Past Work Experience
+I have Italian national *Scientific Habilitation* for the role of Associate Professor (09/H1 Information processing Systems) and also the rank of *Associate Professor* from Turkish High Education Council.

 - 2019 (Nov.) - 2022 (Nov.), *Assistant Professor*
 [Department of Information Engineering and Computer Science, University of Trento](https://www.disi.unitn.it/), Italy
 - 2017 (Nov.) - 2019 (Nov.), *Assistant Professor*